 How old is your gifted child?
 When did you realize your child was gifted?

 My gifted child is almost nine years old.
-I began the process of realizing she was gifted when another gifted blogger invited me to join the Gifted Homeschoolers Forum’s Blogger Group.
+I began the process of realizing she was gifted when another blogger invited me to join a group of bloggers who wrote about their child’s giftedness.
 I think Caroline was seven at the time.

 Was there a certain lightbulb moment or event?

 The lightbulb moment was when I understood twice-exceptionality (2e).
 We knew Caroline was very bright.
 But because of her struggle with handwriting and her resistance to any kind of instruction/formal learning structure, it never occurred to me that she was gifted.

 My gifted overexcitability is intellectual.
 Because of that, I thrived in a traditional school setting and avoided most of the negative experiences that can come with being gifted.
 Caroline’s overexcitability is imaginative.
 I didn’t fully understand how all of her unique quirks and abilities fit together until I read a description of 2e.
 That was what truly cemented it for me.
 It wasn’t even someone else pointing out that she is gifted.
 I still felt like a bit of a fraud calling my child gifted when I joined the Gifted Homeschoolers Forum Blogger Group because Caroline wasn’t gifted in the way I thought it should look.
 But when I read Twice-Exceptional Gifted Children: Understanding, Teaching, and Counseling Gifted Students and saw the list of 2e characteristics, any lingering doubts I had completely disappeared.
 It ALL made sense at that point.

 Looking back, did you miss signs of giftedness?
 Which ones stand out the most now?

 We saw the signs, but didn’t think of them as giftedness.
 We saw them as indications that she was bright and had involved parents.
 But there were indications very early on.